-- Have financial need - Must be enrolled as a regular student in an eligible program - Be working toward a degree or certificate - Be a U.S. citizen or eligible non-citizen - Have a valid Social Security Number - Not owe a refund on a Federal Grant or be in default on a Federal Educational loan - Be making Satisfactory Academic Progress - Be registered with Selective Service (if required) - Be enrolled at least half-time except for the Federal Pell Grant, which allows less-thanhalf-time enrollment - Not have received a bachelor's degree for Pell and FSEOG - Provide documentation of any information requested by the Office of Admission and Financial Aid
+- Have financial need - Must be enrolled as a regular student in an eligible program - Be working toward a degree or certificate - Be a U.S. citizen or eligible non-citizen - Have a valid Social Security Number - Not owe a refund on a Federal Grant or be in default on a Federal Educational loan - Be making Satisfactory Academic Progress - Be registered with Selective Service (if required) - Be enrolled at least half-time except for the Federal Pell Grant, which allows less-thanhalf-time enrollment - Not have received a bachelor's degree for Pell and FSEOG - Provide documentation of any information requested by the Office of Admission and Financial Aid maintained by institutions to which funds are made available under any Federal program for which the U.S. Commission of Education has administrative responsibility.
+The release of such records provided that such institutions must furnish parents of students access to official records directly related to the students and an opportunity for a hearing to challenge such records on the ground that they are inaccurate, misleading or otherwise inappropriate.
+Institutions must obtain the written consent of parents before releasing personally identified data from student records to other than a specified list of exceptions; that parents and students must be notified of these rights; that these rights transfer to students at certain points; and that an office adjudicates complaints and violations of this law.

-Important Note: The Institution complies fully with the privacy Rights of Parents and Students Act of 1974
+Important Note: The Institution complies fully with the privacy Rights of Parents and Students Act of 1974 (Title IV of the U.S. Public law 90-247), as amended, which specifically governs access to records